MozillaFoundation/foundation.mozilla.org/docs/local_development.md

 Within the `backend` container, [Honcho](https://honcho.readthedocs.io/en/latest/index.html#) is used with `Procfile.dev` to run the `web` process (for the webserver), and the `frontend-watch` process to watch the frontend assets and rebuild static files when they're modified.

+#### Starting dev container without rebuilding frontend

+There is also a `docker-compose-lean.yml` file which starts the container with just the `backend` service without running the frontend watch process.
+This is to provide an option for a faster start up, as the frontend watch process can take a while to rebuild the static assets.
+Note that a side effect of this is that this could be using outdated frontend assets, e.g. stylesheets are not reflecting the latest changes.

+To start up the dev container normally, use `inv start` or `docker-compose up`.
+To start it as a lean container without frontend build, use `inv start-lean` or `docker-compose -f docker-compose.yml -f docker-compose-lean.yml up`.

 ### Resources about Docker

 - [Docker](https://docs.docker.com/) and [Docker-compose](https://docs.docker.com/compose/overview/) documentations,